The small sign said: C.T. CHANG Potions, Nostrums, and Pills

 “Do you tell people that your herbs can cure any diseases?”

 “There’s more to you than meets the eye, Mr. Chang.
 I googled you.
-You graduated from Berkley, at 17, with a Masters in Math.
-Got a PhD, at Cal-Tech.
+You graduated from Berkeley, at 17, with a Masters in Math.
+Got a PhD at Caltech.
 Became a full professor, at MIT.
 You wrote a book: “Quantum Theory of the Space-Time-Continuum.”
 You can still buy it on Amazon for $ 400.00 Then you gave it all up.
 Why?”

 They went to the front room, and he closed the door.
 There was a quiet hum from the knob.